-The largest country in both South America and Latin American region is Brazil.
+The largest country in both South America and the Latin American region in Brazil.
 When we think of Brazil a vibrant song comes into our mind with colorful, festive elements of the country.
 But today our focus is not talented soccer players or the samba festival.
-Prisync Blog contains a previous examination of the e-commerce sector of Brazil in here but we know that updating makes perfect J We will go over the main strengths and opportunities of the e-commerce sector of Brazil with you.
+Prisync Blog contains a previous examination of the e-commerce sector of Brazil but we know that updating makes perfect J We will go over the main strengths and opportunities of the e-commerce sector of Brazil with you.
 Are you ready to dive in?

 Brazil is the 9th largest e-commerce sector in the world.
 Between the Latin American countries, Brazil is the only one which is in the global top 10 of e-commerce.
 E-commerce sales in 2015 have reached $19.8 billion and are expected to reach $22.5 billion in 2016.
-The estimations towards 2019 show that, $30.1 billion worth of an e-commerce market is waiting for Brazil.
+The estimations towards 2019 show that $30.1 billion worth of an e-commerce market is waiting for Brazil.
 This exciting information makes us wonder what makes Brazil special.
 Here are some details to keep you impressed.

-More than 50 percent of Brazilian people have access to internet and 60 percent use smart devices.
+More than 50 percent of Brazilian people have access to the internet and 60 percent use smart devices.
 This suggests a good m-commerce opportunity for the Brazilian e-commerce market.
-The Brazilian people have experienced an expansion in their income which increased the portion of middle class.
+The Brazilian people have experienced an expansion in their income which increased the portion of the middle class.
 This has affected the increase of demand towards commodities and increased shopping activity in the market as well.
 Since the community is active on the internet the expansion of e-commerce market does not seem to be affected by other macroeconomic challenges.
 People are looking for good prices online and this drives them towards cross-border shopping, which is good news for new market entrants from abroad.

 - Mobile compatible websites,

 - Security processes to increase trust,

 - Low app sizes since Brazilian mobile devices lack storage generally.